fastai/fastpages/_posts/2020-03-04-fastpages-actions.md

 author: Hamel Husain
 ---

-# How fastpages uses GitHub Actions
+# How fastpages Uses GitHub Actions

-## What are GitHub Actions?
+## What Are GitHub Actions?

 [GitHub Actions](https://github.com/features/actions) allow you to run arbitrary code in response to [events](https://help.github.com/en/actions/reference/events-that-trigger-workflows).
 Events are activities that happen on GitHub such as: